bettercallshao/kwt/README.md

 ## What is it

-Kut reads from a repository of YAMLs of templated commands, and enables the user to render and execute the commands with arguments provided at run-time.
+Kwt reads from a repository of YAMLs of templated commands, and enables the user to render and execute the commands with arguments provided at run-time.
 It can help to
 * Avoid re-typing long commands over and over for routine tasks.
 * Version control and share commands.